JKim-45/AIQ-LFA/README.md

 	Invalid value of parameters may cause error, please input valid parameters.

-## Prior to run the code, you should install following packages; readxl, pROC, openxlsx, caret, and dplyr
+## Prior to run the code, you should install following packages; readxl, pROC, openxlsx, caret, and dplyr.

 ## Run the code after setting the parameters.